Mike Brant

+In a career spanning five years, Mike Brant sold around 15 million records, mostly in France.

 Early life

 Mike Brant's Jewish parents were from Poland.
 His mother, Bronia Rosenberg, originally from Łódź, was a survivor of the Auschwitz concentration camp.
 His father, Fishel Brand, from Biłgoraj, had been a resistance fighter during World War II, and was 20 years his wife's senior.
 His parents married following the war, and they applied to emigrate to Mandatory Palestine, but were initially denied permission by the British authorities.
 They attempted to reach Mandatory Palestine by sea on an Aliyah Bet ship which was intercepted by the British, and were sent to a British internment camp for illegal Jewish immigrants at Famagusta, Cyprus.
 Mike was born in Cyprus on 1 February 1947.
 In September 1947, eight months before Israeli independence, the family arrived in Mandatory Palestine after being included in a British quota for Jewish immigration.
 They initially settled in kibbutz Gvat but soon moved to Haifa, where Mike grew up.
 In 1950, his younger brother Zvi was born.

 Mike Brant did not start speaking until six years of age.
 During his childhood, he loved to sing and dreamed of being a famous musician.
 Some of his early musical exposure came while attending synagogue, where he was exposed to music through prayers and religious hymns.
 He told his family and friends that when he grew up he'd be "a star... or a tramp!"
 He joined his school's choir at age 11, becoming the only boy to do so.
 He did not integrate well in school, and at age 13 moved to kibbutz Gesher as a boarder, where he studied and worked in agriculture for two years before returning to his family home in Haifa, claiming that life on the kibbutz did not suit him.
 He subsequently worked in a variety of casual jobs, including as a guard at the Clandestine Immigration and Naval Museum.
 He also took drama lessons at the Haifa Theater.